vr-je-palette-picker/palette-picker-back-end/README.md

 ***

-## GET all countries
+## GET all palettes for a single project

-This endpoint will get all country info.
+This endpoint will get all palettes for a single project.

-`'/api/v1/countries'`
+`'/api/v1/palettes/:id'`

 ### Response